Reliable translations from our new generation!

 – an internship certificate they can present to their educational institution should they wish to (regardless of the number of pages they have translated).

 Applications have been accepted annually since autumn 2012.
-The next round of applications – the sixth in the series – will be open from 1-31 October 2017.
+The next round of applications – the seventh in the series – will be open from 1-31 October 2018.

-In order to apply for the Junior Programme, e-mail email@example.com with ‘JUUNIOR 2017’ in the subject line, including
+In order to apply for the Junior Programme, e-mail firstname.lastname@example.org:

 – an application letter describing your language background and experience (your language combinations and directions, preferred translation topic(s), whether you have translated before, lived in a foreign country, are familiar with CAT tools, etc.);